 Also from Wikipedia on what SOA stands for:

 Some enterprise architects believe that SOA can help businesses respond more quickly and more cost-effectively to changing market conditions.This style of architecture promotes reuse at the macro (service) level rather than micro (classes) level.
 It can also simplify interconnection to—and usage of—existing IT (legacy) assets.

 In some respects, SOA could be regarded as an architectural evolution rather than as a revolution.
 It captures many of the best practices of previous software architectures.
 In communications systems, for example, little development of solutions that use truly static bindings to talk to other equipment in the network has taken place.
 By embracing a SOA approach, such systems can position themselves to stress the importance of well-defined, highly inter-operable interfaces.

-Drilling into these concepts we can see that there is a set of basic capabilities that are required to achieve the potential benefits.
+Drilling into these concepts we can see that there is a set of basic capabilities that are required to achieve the potential benefits of SOA.
 Wikipedia discusses a number of these guiding principals, amongst which are:

 There are a number of interesting decisions companies face as they begin this process, not least of which is the decision as whether to rebuild existing applications using a service-oriented paradigm, or to expose existing application logic as a set of services.
 This is not a binary decision of course, and most organizations will build new services from scratch, often using J2EE and/or .NET, and will also expose services from existing mainframe and other business applications.

 There are a wide range of different solutions for companies looking to expose existing applications as services, including Akana's market-leading SOLA allowing mainframe CICS applications to expose and consume reliable, secure, high-performance services.